vaibhavirohilla741/Optimizing-ML-Pipelines/README.md

 in hyperdrive we need to do the following things before the final hyperdrive run.

-1)Define the parameter search space
++ Define the parameter search space<br>
-2)Specify a primary metric to optimize
++ Specify a primary metric to optimize<br>
-3)Specify early termination policy for low-performing runs 4)Allocate resources
++ Specify early termination policy for low-performing runs<br>
++ Allocate resources<br>
-5)Launch an experiment with the defined configuration 6)Visualize the training runs
++ Launch an experiment with the defined configuration<br>
++ Visualize the training runs<br>
-7)Select the best configuration for your model
++ Select the best configuration for your model<br>
-In AutomMl all these things are done automatically so it is time saving and efficient way.
++ In AutomMl all these things are done automatically so it is time saving and efficient way.<br>
 ## Future work
-We can try diffrent model and classification algorithm to get better result.
++ We can try diffrent model and classification algorithm to get better result.
-Grid and Grid sampling can also be used in the hyper drive model
++ Grid and Grid sampling can also be used in the hyper drive model
++ Light GBM -A fast, distributed, high-performance gradient-boosting (GBDT, GBRT, GBM, or MART) framework based on decision tree algorithms.
+It's used for ranking, classification, and many other machine-learning tasks.<br>
++ XGBoost- A fast, portable, and distributed gradient-boosting (GBDT, GBRT, or GBM) library for Python, R, Java, Scala, C++, and more.
+It runs on a single machine, and on Apache Hadoop and Spark.